 Planning for Living

-William King Self, Jr., a Member of the Memphis law firm Apperson Crump, PLC, is designated an Elder Law Specialist by the Tennessee Commission on Continuing Legal Education and as a Certified Elder Law Attorney (CELA) by the National Elder Law Foundation, the ABA approved entity for certifying attorneys as Specialists in Elder Law.
+William King Self, Jr., a Member of the Memphis law firm Apperson Crump, PLC, is a Certified Elder Law Attorney (CELA) by the National Elder Law Foundation, the ABA approved entity for certifying attorneys as Specialists in Elder Law.

 Elder Care Law

 Elder Law focuses on older adults and their needs over a broad range of legal fields rather than any one specific legal area or problem.
 The elderly face unique problems threatening their personal and financial independence, both for health care reasons and because of their vulnerability for financial abuses by others.
 Elder lawyers take a “holistic” approach to the problems of older adults while also using traditional estate planning tools like living trusts, powers of attorney, wills, conservatorships, and special needs trusts.

 Some areas of elder care law practice include:

 - Conservatorships and guardianships for the protection of vulnerable adults